 The content of the "realm" parameter SHOULD be displayed to the user.
-A user agent SHOULD cache the authorization credentials for a given value of the destination (To header) and "realm" and attempt to re-use these values on the next request for that destination.
+A user agent SHOULD cache the authorization credentials for a given value of the URL in the destination (To header) and "realm" and attempt to re-use these values on the next request for that destination.